Our Radio Network Work

 local studios or transmitters

-Mixer gets its program from the Exstreamer or PC; depending on the local stations need.
+Mixer receives its program from the Exstreamer or a PC;